benwang-6/New-Rep-1/README.md

 # New-Rep
 Hi, I'm Ben and I like to play video games.
 How about you?
-Write your answers down in the comments.
+Write your answers in the comments.